roderickslieker/Rintro/README.md

 -   Comes in many flavours, like R gui (hardly a user interface), Rstudio, Eclipse

 -   Save scripts as R files, can be opened with all kinds of software (R, Rstudio, sublime, Notepad etc. )

+-   Annotatate scripts: that means that one uses the hashtag to write in a few lines what is going on in that bit of syntax.

 -   Safer and more reproducible than other software: source data is not changed, scripts can be shared with others